Rescaling Limits in Non-Archimedean Dynamics: Examples

 \begin{example}McMullen maps. \end{example} This example is an analog of \cite[2.4]{Ki}.
 Given sufficiently small $t\in K\setminus\{0\}$, consider the map

 Then $\{f_t\}$ is a degenerate analytic family defined in a neighborhood of $t=0$.
-The associated map $\mathbf{f}$ of $\{f_t\}$ has separable part $\mathbf{f_1}(z)=z^{2}+\frac{t^{1+2p^2}}{z}$.
+The associated map $\mathbf{f}$ of $\{f_t\}$ has separable part $\mathbf{f_1}(z)=z^{2}+t^{1+2p^2}/z$.
 By \cite[Corollary 6.6]{Fa1}, when $p\ge 5$, the map $\mathbf{f_1}(z)$ is tame.
 In fact, when $p=3$, at every type II point, $\phi$ has separable reduction.
 Then by \cite[Corollary 7.13]{Fa1}, $\phi$ is tame.
 When $p=2$, $\phi$ has a unique critical point.
 Thus, $\phi$ is tame if and only if $p\ge 3$.
 Obviously, the moving frame $\{M_t(z)=z\}$ is a rescaling of period $1$.
 The corresponding rescaling limit is $g(z)=z^{2p}$, which has a tame separable part $g_1(z)=z^2$.
-Note the nontrivial critical set $Crit_0(g)=\{0,\infty\}$.
+Note the nontrivial critical set $\mathrm{Crit}_0(g)=\{0,\infty\}$.
 So the rescaling limit $g$ is postcritically finite at the nontrivial critical points.
 Moreover, the moving frame $\{L_t(z)=tz\}$ is a rescaling of period $2$ for $\{f_t\}$, which leads to the rescaling limit $h(z)=z^{-2p^2}$.
 The rescaling limit $h(z)$ is also postcritically finite at the nontrivial critical points.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

+The author is grateful to the anonymous referee for valuable comments.
 The author would like to thank Jan Kiwi for explanation of his work and useful suggestions.
 The author would also like to thank Robert Benedetto, Laura DeMarco and Xander Faber for useful comments.